SDPTeam15/PolyEvents/summaries/sprint6.md

 # Florian

 This week, I implemented the Item requests feature of the app.
 It enables event providers to send the requests to the admins and they all appear on the admin hub.
-Later, we will

 My time estimates were good for both tasks, and I spend extra time on redesigning the material request activity.